 [Show abstract][Hide abstract] ABSTRACT: Parkinson's disease is a degenerative disorder of the central nervous system.
 The motor symptoms of Parkinson's disease result from the death of dopamine-generating cells in the substantia nigra, a region of the midbrain; the cause of this cell death is unknown.
 Homocysteine (Hcy) is a non-protein amino acid.
-It is a homologue of the amino acid Cysteine.
-Elevated levels of homocysteine in plasma have been associated with a number of disease states.
-Hcy (2 µmol / µl) was injected intracerebroventricular (i.c.v) in rat, five days later, locomotor activity was measured with open field apparatus, Also apoptosis was investigated in Substantia Nigra cells by immunohistochemical analysis.
-Hcy could decrease locomotor activities significantly in rats as well as it could induce apoptosis in Substantia Nigra cells.
+It is a homologue of the amino acid cysteine.
+The elevated levels of homocysteine in plasma have been associated with a number of disease states.
+Hcy (2 µmol / µl) was injected intracerebroventricular (i.c.v) in rats, five days later, the locomotor activity was measured with open field apparatus, Also apoptosis was investigated in substantia nigra cells by immunohistochemical analysis.
+Hcy could decrease locomotor activities significantly in rats as well as it could induce apoptosis in substantia nigra cells.
 These results suggest that Hcy is a neurotoxic metabolite and may induce cell death in some nuclei in the brain.

 "The group fed on 5% methionine showed an increase in time spent in the closed arms in the elevated plus maze, indicating a modification in emotional behaviour that involves structures as the amygdala and the ventral hippocampus.
 There is evidence that a prolonged exposition to high Hcy provoked a memory deficit in the Morris water maze task (Streck et al., 2004) and high levels of Hcy caused memory impairments (Reis et al., 2002).
 Moreover there is a correlation between high levels of plasma Hcy concentration and cognitive deficit assessed with the Mini-Mental State Examination (MMSE) in old depressed patients without vascular disease (Bell et al., 1992). "